Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/training-your-mind.md

     -   If every day were like today, would I be okay with that?
 If not, what needs to change?
     -   Did I uphold my values today?
     -   How am I better right now than I was 24 hours ago?
-    -   What am I grateful for
+    -   What am I grateful for?
 -   When you neglect to this this, treat the day as wasted.

 ### Conclusion